ktekinay/M_Crypto/README.md

 ```
 SELECT encrypt('some data', 'password', 'bf-cbc/pad:pkcs')::TEXT;
 -- \xd9b0a79853f13960fcee3cae16e27884
-SELECT encrypt_iv('some data', 'password', 'I need 16 bytes!', 'aes-cbc/pad:pkcs')::TEXT;
+SELECT encrypt_iv('some data', 'password', 'I need 16 bytes!', 'aes-cbc/pad:pkcs')::TEXT; -- AES-128
 -- \xddf9f81ff318e5d0596be0b24ce801dd
-SELECT encrypt_iv('some data', digest('password', 'SHA256'), 'I need 16 bytes!', 'aes-cbc/pad:pkcs')::TEXT;
+SELECT encrypt_iv('some data', digest('password', 'SHA256'), 'I need 16 bytes!', 'aes-cbc/pad:pkcs')::TEXT; -- AES-256
 -- \x7d0fd83942c4948081213c8526af8af3
 ```

-__Note__: The key size will determine whether Postgres uses AES-128, AES-192, or AES-256, i.e., a 128-bit key will force AES-128 while a 129-bit key will force AES-192.
+__Note__: The key size will determine whether Postgres uses AES-128, AES-192, or AES-256, i.e., a 128-bit (or less) key will force AES-128 while a 129-bit key will force AES-192.
 A key of 256 bits or more will force AES-256.

 ### Javascript Crypto Module

 The Crypto module follows these rules as of this writing:

-AES: Requires a key the size of the specified bit, i.e., AES-128 needs 16 bytes, AES-256 needs 32 bytes.
+AES: Requires a key the size of the specified bits, i.e., AES-128 needs 16 bytes, AES-256 needs 32 bytes.

 Blowfish ECB: Will take any key but it will apply an MD5 hash to it internally.